redashu/k8s/README.md

  [root@master ~]# systemctl enable --now  docker kubelet
  ```
  ## Do this only on Kubernetes Master
- We are here using Calico Networking so we need to pass some parameter
+ We are here using Calico Networking, so we need to pass some parameter
  you can start [Kubernetes_networking](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) from this  <br/>

 ```
 [root@master ~]# kubeadm  init --pod-network-cidr=192.168.0.0/16
 ```
 ## this is optional
-### In case of cloud like aws , azure if want to bind public with certificate of kubernetes
+### In case of cloud services like aws, azure if want to bind public with certificate of kubernetes
 ```
 [root@master ~]# kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=0.0.0.0   --apiserver-cert-extra-sans=publicip,privateip,serviceip
 ```